Unbiased 2025 PointsBet casino Ontario review

 There’s no doubt that the PointsBet Ontario casino has a lot of potential despite being new.
 Because of the success of their online sports betting, the online casino is expected to grow and dominate the online casino world in Ontario.
 With superior security and a good number of game providers, users will to have an enjoyable experience.

-To finish this PointsBet Casino review, it’s important to remember that, even though they have an excellent reputation as an online sports betting site, they still have a lot to improve on the casino side.
+It’s important to remember that, even though PointsBet has an established reputation as an online sports betting site, it still has a lot to improve on the casino side.
 Online casino customers are used to a wide variety of games to choose from, and PointsBet’s small game collection is one of its biggest drawbacks.

-That being said, PointsBet takes the best of their online sportsbook offers and applies these to the online casino.
-From responsible gambling tools to excellent customer support, you won’t be lacking when it comes to a great experience as their customer.
+That being said, PointsBet takes the best of their online sportsbook provision and applies it to the online casino, where you can expect a range of responsible gambling tools and timely customer support.
 Just make sure you take the time to pick the best titles to play from their small game catalogue.

 PointsBet casino games

-The range of games is not as big as other online casinos.
-There are currently only 60 or so online slots and about 5 table games, albeit several different tables for you to choose from (unlike their competitors who have thousands of games).
+There are currently 1210+ online slots and around 30 table games.
 Both the PointsBet casino app and the desktop site have the same offerings.

-There are popular online slots from 3 of the best gambling software providers in the world, such as IGT, Bally and NetEnt.
-In addition, players can choose from 8 exciting online live dealer games supplied by Evolution Gaming, a world leader in live casino games.
+There are popular online slots from some of the best gambling software providers in the world, such as IGT, Play n’Go, Blueprint Gaming, and NetEnt.
+In addition, players can choose from almost 100 live dealer games supplied by Evolution Gaming, a world leader in live casino games.

-Other than the PointsBet casino slots, the video poker selection is made up of 6 variations of the game and includes Five Play, Triple Play and Ten Play Draw poker.
-Table games, of course, are also available, as any modern casino that’s serious about attracting players will have.
-Expect to find games like online poker, craps, roulette, blackjack and more.
+Other than the PointsBet casino slots, the video poker selection is made up of 8 variations of the game and includes Five Play, Triple Play and Ten Play Draw poker.
+Expect to find table games like online poker, craps, roulette, blackjack and more.

 Game facts